-Watch time is a major metric with YouTube’s algorithm.
-The idea behind prioritizing this metric is that if someone spends a significant amount of time on a video, it’s a good video.
-Of course, not all watch times are created equal – time spent on a YouTube Short is not the same as time spent on an hour-long video.
+Video watch time is a significant metric with YouTube’s algorithm.
+The idea behind prioritizing this metric is that if someone spends a considerable amount of time on a video, it’s a good video.
+Of course, not all watch times are created equal — time spent on a YouTube Short is not the same as time spent on an hour-long video.

 However, watch time alone isn’t an indicator of “satisfaction” — there might be more value packed into a five-minute video than in a video thrice as long.

-So to understand what that value is and represent it in algorithmic recommendations, YouTube looks for opportunities to ask viewers about their experience periodically.
-You may have seen this before in the surveys displayed under a video which give you options asking if it was useful, relaxing, or entertaining, among others.
+So, to understand what that value is and represent it in algorithmic recommendations, YouTube looks for opportunities to ask viewers periodically about their experience.
+You may have seen this in the surveys mentioned above, which allow you to give specific feedback on a video you’ve watched.

-The survey results and other signals from the video like engagement rate, comments, etc., are fed into their recommendation system.
+The video's survey results and other signals, like engagement rate, comments, etc., are fed into their recommendation system.
 The team has found that viewers are ultimately more satisfied with the mix of videos from the recommendations plus the creators they already follow.

 Understanding the signals of content performance